Tongariro to Taumarunui: 65.5 km, 3 days

 - Juno Hall, Waitomo – YHA and BBH, 600 Waitomo Caves Road, 1 km east of the village, 07 878 7649.

 - Waitomo Village Chalets (aka Kiwi Paka) – Hotel Access Rd, offers a variety of levels of accommodation, including a backpacker lodge, 07 878 3395, 027 850 6582.

 - Waitomo Top 10 Holiday Park – 12 Te Anga Rd, close to the village, 0508 498 666 (freephone); 07 878 7639.

-- Waitomo Caves Hotel – School Access Rd, cheapest rooms $125, 07 878 8204.
+- Waitomo Caves Hotel – School Access Rd, but this now appears to be closed (Feb 2022).
 If you are interested in the paranormal, or conversely would like to avoid such things, then you should know that the hotel has a reputation for being haunted.

 - Hamilton Tomo Group – 155 Te Anga Rd, 1.5km north-west of Waitomo Village, email@example.com Friendly caving club hut with plenty of bunk rooms and space to camp.
 Hot showers, drying room for wet gear, kitchen and large communal sitting room with wood burner and large deck. $15pp/night for bunk bed, $7.50pp/night camping – both include shower/kitchen.
 The club trips are held 1st Saturday of each month, email ahead if you’d like to join the trip.
 Some equipment can be hired.

 - Waitomo Village Store – 10 Waitomo Caves Rd, open 7 days, 7am to 7pm.
 The groceries are not really enough for resupplying but you can have a drink and something to eat here.
 Click here and here to see photos of what’s on the shelves.